ryu38/twitter-analysis/README.md

 Currently, the topic is Splatoon!

 ### buzzclip
-the name of Django project.
+The name of Django project.
 It contains settings.py.

 ### mainapp
 Django application that handles data and passes it to React through API.